Plumsail/forms-docs/source/designer/provision.rst

                 var settings = forms.GetFormSets();

     *   -   **GetLayout(Guid formSetId, FormTypes formType)**
         -   Allows to get specified form's layout from the List for the form set.
-Can be used instead of exported file.
+The layout can be used with *GenerateForms()* method, instead of getting layout fromexported file.

             Takes 2 arguments:

             **formSetId** - ID of the Form Set(empty Guid for Default).

-            **formTypes** - type of the form (can only be one).
+            **formTypes** - a Flag indicating one form type.

             |